violaberg/wine-o-clock/README.md

 Password recovery | 5 | 5
 Reservation management system for admin | 5 | 3
 User ability to book a tour online | 5 | 5
-User ability to edit/cancel booking online | 3 | 5
+User ability to edit/cancel booking online | 3 | 3
 Booking confirmation on site | 5 | 5
 Booking confirmation by email | 5 | 5
 Booking reminder by email | 3 | 3
+Visible booking for logged-in user | 3 | 2
 Option to pay for booking online | 3 | 1
 About page | 5 | 5
 Contact form | 5 | 5